flutter/website/src/content/app-architecture/cookbook/sql.md

   },
 )
 ```

-The list of ToDo items is defined in the TodoListViewModel, and loaded by the load Command.
-This method calls the TodoRepository and fetches the list of ToDo items.
+The list of ToDo items is defined in the `TodoListViewModel`,
+and loaded by the `load` Command.
+This method calls the `TodoRepository` and fetches the list of ToDo items.

 <?code-excerpt "lib/ui/todo_list/viewmodel/todo_list_viewmodel.dart (TodoListViewModel)"?>
 ```dart